-Street terms: Big C, Blow, Coke, Flake, Freebase, Lady, Nose Candy, Rock, Snow, Snowbirds, White Crack.
+Crack Cocaine: Street terms: Big C, Blow, Coke, Flake, Freebase, Lady, Nose Candy, Rock, Snow, Snowbirds, White Crack.

-Crack cocaine is almost always smoked or freebased.
+It is almost always smoked or freebased.
 Freebasing involves heating the crack until it liquefies and inhaling the vapors through a pipe.
 The vapors are absorbed by the lungs, producing an immediate euphoric high.

 Crack is highly addictive, possibly even more than other forms of cocaine.
 Crack users are at risk for the usual effects of cocaine (dangerously elevated blood pressure, heart rate, and temperature, risk of seizure and cardiac arrest) as well as respiratory disorders, such as coughing, bleeding, shortness of breath, and lung trauma.
-Crack use can cause paranoia and aggressiveness.
+It use can cause paranoia and aggressiveness.

 Cocaine use and abuse has a variety of negative effects on the body.
 For example, cocaine constricts blood vessels, dilates pupils, and increases body temperature, heart rate, and blood pressure.
 It can also cause headaches and gastrointestinal complications such as abdominal pain and nausea.
 Cocaine use also decreases appetite, chronic users can become malnourished as well.